Keeping siblings together

 How many siblings are listed on the AdoptUSKids website?

 More than 20 percent of children listed on the AdoptUSKids photolisting have at least one sibling who is also in need of a home.
-That’s 1,267 children as of June 2016.
+That’s more than 1,267 children.

 What is the size and age range of the average sibling group?

 Approximately two-thirds of children on the AdoptUSKids photolisting who are listed with siblings have only one sibling in need of an adoptive home.

 More than one quarter of the children who are photolisted on adoptuskids.org with a sibling are under eight years old.

 Where can families learn more about adopting siblings?

 One of the best sources of information may be other families.

 - Watch youth who grew up in foster care describe the benefits of being placed with their siblings and the struggles of separation in a video produced by EPIC Ohana, Inc., Brothers and Sisters: Keeping Siblings in Foster Care Connected.